M-Barnett/roo-parser/README.md

 displaying whether or not the word was found for a given restaurant.

 ## Next Steps
+* Add location specification "menu/london/..."
+* Add link to restaurant on CSV for easy access
 * Add flagging for arguments so `$CSV_NAME`can be specified without `$WORD`
 * Separate restaurants by region
 * Allow for specific restaurant selection?